bw-01/portfolio-site/readme.md

 # Portfolio Demo Website

 A simple portfolio static website using HTML and CSS.
 Designed to demostrate capability with responsive webpage design over multiple device sizes.
+Uses a default mobile design, scaling this up for tablet and desktop screen resolutions using media queries.

 ## Installation